jayblack388/snippets/README.md

       // TM_DIRECTORY gets the current path, the regex gets just the parent directory ],
-    "description": "A description of what the snippet does",
+    "description": "A description of what the snippet does", "prefix": "nsk",
-    // prefix defines the key combination to trigger the snippet "prefix": "nsk",
+    // prefix defines the key combination to trigger the snippet "scope": "javascript,typescript"
-    // a comma seperated string of any language where this snippet could trigger "scope": "javascript"
+    // scope is a comma seperated string of any language where this snippet could trigger }
-  }
 }
 ```